AiimiLtd/de-ai-onboarding/01 Orientation/structure.md

 * Fun fact / non technical skill you want to talk about
   * I run a 6-a-side football team in London

+### Adam Ault

+* Technologies you're familiar with
+  * Databricks
+  * Azure Stack
+  * PowerBi

+* What's your favorite technology to use and why
+  * Like most people at AIIMI I will say databricks.
+There always seems to be cool new features and the notebooks make collaboration really easy across large teams!

+* Fun fact / non technical skill you want to talk about
+  * I have watched over 3000 films and with all that data I built my own prediction model to calcuate what movies I will enjoy.

 ## Data Apprentices(s)